Fibroblast growth factor 8: Craniofacial development

+these systems like limb loss, cleft lip/ palate, kidney disease, and neurodevelopmental defects.

 Clinical significance

 This protein is known to be a factor that supports androgen and anchorage independent growth of mammary tumor cells.
 Overexpression of this gene has been shown to increase tumor growth and angiogenesis.
 The adult expression of this gene was once thought to be restricted to testes and ovaries but has been described in several organ systems.
 Temporal and spatial pattern of this gene expression suggests its function as an embryonic epithelial factor.
 Studies of the mouse and chick homologs reveal roles in midbrain and limb development, organogenesis, embryo gastrulation and left-right axis determination.
 The alternative splicing of this gene results in four transcript variants.